The Band Camino: History

 Andrew Isbell, Jeffery Jordan, Graham Rowell, and Spencer Stewart established the Band Camino in 2015 while the four were students at the University of Memphis.
-Isbell played drums, Rowell served as bassist, and Jordan and Stewart shared guitar and vocal duties.
-The band began by releasing their first EP in 2016 titled My Thoughts On You.
+Isbell played drums, Rowell was bassist, and Jordan and Stewart sang and played guitar.
+The band released their first EP in 2016, My Thoughts On You.
 Their second EP, Heaven, was released in 2017; Isbell left the band around this time and was replaced by Garrison Burgess.